Thank you for visiting Christine Clayton Wildlife Art!

-Federal Duck Stamp 2020 Entry by Christine Clayton
+Federal Duck Stamp 2020 Entry - The Story Behind The Painting by Christine Clayton

 This year's entry placed in the top 15 of 138 entries.
-The entries are now required to incorporate a hunting element, and celebrate hunting heritage.
-I will post this year's story below the painting.
+The contest this year required incorporation of a hunting element, to celebrate hunting heritage.
+The story of this year's entry is below the painting.

 Federal Duck Stamp Contest 2017: 3rd Place